 Why You Should Care About Your Poop

 In the midst of my newly found poop power and freedom, I unintentionally learned a lot about how poop can be a great ally in gauging your health and the effect of your diet.
 Given that an estimated 70% of your immune system is in your small intestine, it’s one of the first areas to show signs of deficiencies in regards to your health.
 Not only should you feel free to make poop jokes and openly tell people, “I’m dropping the Browns off at the Super Bowl” without shame, you should also be keeping track of the state of your poop.

 To give you a better idea of what’s healthy or not, here is the handy dandy Bristol Scale of different types of poop (Type 4 is the “perfect” and ideal poop):

 Sorry I’m not sorry if you weren’t ready for that graphic.
 It’s time you faced your fears and learned about your poop!
+It’s your own special and unique daily creation!
 Your health and happiness depends on it!
 Get it?
 DEPENDS (brand of adult diapers)?
 Lolzzz…

 Anyhoo, here are some explanations behind (ha!
 Get it?
 BEHIND?
 Like as in butts?
 Ok I’ll stop now…) your poop look, shape, consistency, color, and smell: